-A. The coding of student absences, tardiness and early departures allows the administration to decipher patterns of behavior/absenteeism and to develop specific intervention efforts as early as possible.

-B. The district will utilize the following coding system that differentiates student attendance:
+- A. The coding of student absences, tardiness and early departures allows the administration to decipher patterns of behavior/absenteeism and to develop specific intervention efforts as early as possible. - B. The district will utilize the following coding system that differentiates student attendance:

-A = Absent, Excused I = Present Part of Class
+А = Absent, Excused

-U = Absent, Unexcused ISS = In School Suspension
+U = Absent, Unexcused

-D = Early Departure Н = Music Lesson
+D = Early Departure

-OSS = Suspended OSSI = Suspended Out of School
+OSS = Suspended

-With Tutoring

-T = Tardy, Excused S = Suspended in School - ALC
+Т = Tardy, Excused

-L = Tardy, Unexcused M = Long Term Medical
+L = Tardy, Unexcused

-F = Field Trip MI = Long Term Medical with
+F = Field Trip

-- Tutoring